Eòrpa

 Eòrpa (Europe) is a long-running Scottish Gaelic-language current affairs programme broadcast on BBC Alba.
-The series has been running since April 1993 and has covered political and social issues affecting Europe and Europeans over that time including issues affecting the Western Isles.
+It covers political and social issues affecting Europe, the UK and Scotland, including issues affecting the Western Isles.
 It is broadcast weekly in Scottish Gaelic with English subtitles.

+The series has been running since April 1993.
 It is funded by the Gaelic Media Service and produced by BBC Gàidhlig.
 Eòrpa is shown on BBC Alba weekly and used to be shown on BBC Two Scotland until its closure in 2019 for the new BBC Scotland channel.

 Reputation

 Eòrpa hit the headlines in May 2008, specially mentioned in the Scottish Broadcasting Commission report.
 Blair Jenkins, Chair of the Scottish Broadcasting Commission said: "It was intriguing to note that without fail at every one of our public events BBC2 Scotland's Eòrpa programme was raised, unsolicited, and by non-Gaelic speakers, as an example of a positive, well-respected programme".
-The programme is an argument for Gaelic broadcasting and the Gaelic Digital Service as the programme attracts well over the amount of Gaelic speakers.
-Tam Cowan, a Scottish journalist stated whilst taking to Cathy MacDonald on Off the Ball that he was a fan of Eòrpa.